Earpengai/ConvertToKhmer/README.md

-# The PHP libray for convert number to khmer word
+# The PHP library for convert number to Khmer word.

 Package help you to convert number to khmer word.